TheKidCoder/duo-auth/README.md

 1. Your DUO Integration Key.
 2. Your DUO Secret Key.
-3. An application secret token..
+3. An application secret token.
 4. The response from DUO.
 This is typically posted back to your application after authentication is complete.

 The `verify_response` method will return the user identifier that was passed to the `sign_request` method if the verification was successful.